Bhadradri power station

 In response to the hold, the Telegana government filed a review petition.
 The NGT lifted the stay and asked the MoEF to look into permit approval.
 In February 2017, the ministry cleared the project and said necessary orders will be issued in the next few days.
 Telangana State Power Generation Corporation Limited (TSGENCO) said the plant will be completed by 2018.

 Environmental clearance was awarded on March 15, 2017.
-In September 2017 it was reported that civil works had begun on the foundation, boilers, chimneys, and cooling towers.
+In September 2017 it was reported that civil works had begun on the foundation, chimneys, and cooling towers.
+Boiler construction had begun for unit 1.
 The expected commissioning date was still reported as 2018, although this seems unlikely given the delays in permitting.
 In November 2017 the expected commissioning date was listed as 2019, although this also seems unlikely.

 Sponsor: Telangana State Power Generation Corporation Limited (TSGENCO)